 The coolant system is equipped with an internal expansion tank located inside the top radiator tank.
 This allows for normal thermal expansion and contraction of the engine coolant.
-The system is fitted with a "catch only" reservoir to keep and rejected or excess coolant from entering the environment.
-Check periodically and empty as required.
-Do not ÿll with coolant.

 CHECKING AND REPLACING COOLANT

 HOT COOLANT can burn skin.
 Do not remove cap if radiator is hot.